-Students on Academic Warning will remain for a minimum of four (4) weeks and may be moved to Academic Probation during the trimester if continued lack of engagement
+Students on Academic Warning will remain for a minimum of four (4) weeks and may be moved to Academic Probation during the trimester if they demonstrate a continued lack of engagement

-- Unresponsive to Engagement Alert - Student does not complete PROD 1000 by week 6 of the trimester it was started. - Student has a cumulative GPA under 2.5 on their transcript (per graduation requirements) - Student did not pass two (2) or more courses opened that term. - Student did not respond, within the next Add/Drop or course adjustment period, to the Registrar to add non-passing courses back onto their course schedule.
+- Unresponsive to Engagement Alert - Student does not complete PROD 1000 within the first four (4) weeks of the trimester it was started. - Student has a cumulative GPA under 2.5 on their transcript (per graduation requirements) - Student did not pass two (2) or more courses opened that term. - Student did not enroll for upcoming classes during the enrollment window and has not contacted the Registrar about a Time Out or Leave of Absence.